QPL's Digital Hip Hop Collection

-Queens Public Library has embarked on a mission to recognize and promote the positive evolution within the hip-hop community.
-We provide Queens Public Library customers programming that will enhance their knowledge of the worldwide music movement and cultural phenomenon.
-This will reflect the important role Queens’s communities played in hip-hop's ascension from a local art form to an internationally recognized movement.
+Queens Public Library has embarked on a mission to recognize and promote the growth of the hip hop community.
+We provide Queens Public Library customers with programming that enhances their knowledge of this worldwide music movement and cultural phenomenon.
+This reflects the important role Queens communities played in hip hop's ascension from a local art form to an internationally recognized movement.

-While providing programs that promote the overall mission, Queens Public Library will also collect and display artifacts such as pictures, periodicals, audio tapes, video tapes, writings, news articles, flyers, and oral histories from people involved with the music from the origins of the genre, up until present day.
+While providing programs that promote the overall mission, Queens Public Library also collects and displays artifacts such as pictures, periodicals, audio tapes, video tapes, writings, news articles, flyers, and oral histories from people involved with the music from the origins of the genre, up until present day.

-Pioneering TV host and hip-hop historian Ralph McDaniels is Hip-Hop Coordinator for Queens Public Library.
+Pioneering TV host and Hip Hop historian Ralph McDaniels is the Hip Hop Coordinator for Queens Public Library.

 From the onset of the pandemic in early Spring 2020, QPL Hip Hop Coordinator Ralph McDaniels has been hosting livestreams on the QPL Instagram page to engage with our community.